-Before beginning any strength-training program, it is advisable that a lifter determine their one-repetition-maximum (1RM) to gauge their current strength level.
+Before beginning any strength-training program, it is advisable that a lifter determine their one-rep max (1RM) to gauge their current strength level.
 Essentially the result of one-repetition-maximum testing will give a precise indication of how much weight one is capable of lifting for one repetition across a range of exercises, sport specific or otherwise.

 Upon learning of their one-lift capacities, one can design their program around these maximal weights.
 For example, it might be suitable for power-training that 85% of a one repetition maximum is used as a training weight for the bench press, squat, and dead-lift.